-- Go tropical by combining fresh pineapple, mango or papaya, strawberries, red or green grapes, ripe bananas, oranges, frozen limeade mix, and grenadine.
+Go tropical by adding fresh pineapple, mango or papaya, strawberries, red or green grapes, ripe bananas, oranges, frozen limeade mix, and grenadine to the blueberries.

-- If you prefer drinking your vitamins rather than gulping them down with water, try this combination—yogurt, spinach, banana, strawberries, flax meal, apple, and coconut milk blended together.
+If you prefer drinking your vitamins rather than gulping them down with water, try this combination—yogurt, spinach, banana, blueberries, strawberries, flax meal, apple, and coconut milk blended together.